UCSFMemoryAndAging/macpie/docs/cli.rst

 as the folder: ``results_YYYYMMDD_HHMMSS.xlsx``.

-Depending on the command executed, there may be other files (e.g. log files) placed in the results folder, or other hidden worksheets (e.g. containing log information) in the results file.
+Depending on the command executed, there may be other files (e.g. log files) placed in the results folder, or other worksheets (e.g. containing log information) in the results file.

 Examples